-The Bay Course opened in 1914 was designed by Hugh Wilson and Donald Ross.
-The 6,300 yard course is not a test of length, rather a test of imagination, accuracy and short game.
-The Bay Course presents a Scottish links feel, dramatic seaside views, deep pot bunkers, plus small undulating greens.
-The course is the current host of the ShopRite LPGA Classic as well as 9 holes in the 1942 PGA Championship.
+The Bay Course opened in 1914 and was designed by Hugh Wilson and Donald Ross.
+The 6,300-yard layout is less a test of length, and more a test of imagination, accuracy and short game.
+The Bay Course presents a Scottish-links feel, dramatic seaside views, deep pot bunkers and small undulating greens.
+It is the current host of the ShopRite LPGA Classic, as well as nine holes in the 1942 PGA Championship.

-The Pines Course was opened in 1929 designed by William Flynn and Howard Toomey.
-Unlike the Bay Course, the Pines winds its way through New Jersey Woodlands presenting elevation change and doglegs abound.
-The course measures 6,800 yards, features many large bunkers, and gently sloping large greens.
-The 16th hole was the site of Sam Snead’s miraculous 60 ft chip-in to win the 1942 PGA Championship; His first major.
+The Pines Course opened in 1929 and was designed by William Flynn and Howard Toomey.
+Unlike the Bay Course, the Pines winds its way through New Jersey woodlands, presenting elevation changes and bountiful doglegs.
+The course measures 6,800 yards, and it features large bunkers and expansive, sloping greens.
+The 16th hole was the site of Sam Snead’s miraculous 60-foot chip-in to win the 1942 PGA Championship — his first major.

 HOST OF THE SHOPRITE LPGA CLASSIC PRESENTED BY ACER